 “Everything is getting more itself and more different from everything else all the time…”

-Aaron Jasinski captures what I imagine was that point that lingers someplace in our memories when everything was a bit softer.
+This piece captures what I imagine was that point that lingers someplace in our memories when everything was a bit softer.
 When there was more elbow room.
 When the contrasts weren’t quite so sharp.
-When everything was a little less itself, yet even in memory’s fog of our vanishing years inexplicably still feels a little closer to reality.
+When everything was a little less itself yet when the incredible felt closer to reality.